Kimberly Dam Logo

 Whereas questioning it… risks disruption.

-What happens when those who are best positioned to challenge the system… choose to accept it instead?
+What happens when those who are best positioned to challenge the system, choose to accept it instead?

-This isn’t about blame.
+To be clear, this isn’t about blame.

 It’s about participation.